giantswarm/docs/src/content/guides/fine-tuning-upgrade-distruption-on-aws/index.md

 ### PauseTime examples

-Set value to `PT1M30S` to pause for 1 minute and 30 seconds between each batch.
+In this example, we set the value to `PT1M30S` to pause for 1 minute and 30 seconds between each batch.

 ```yaml